-I started at Checkout.com as one of the first backend developers in their London office and worked with them from March 2016 to December 2017.
-Starting as a Senior Software Developer and later progressing to Technical Lead.
+I started at Checkout.com as one of the first backend developers in their London office and worked with them from March 2016 to December 2017 and have now joined their team again starting January 2019.

 Working at FinTech startup with a small number of employees meant that my roles were quite varied during the time I was there.